matercomus/Matt-CV-2025-V2/Mateusz_Kedzia_AI_Engineer_CV.md

 - Built predictive models for device behavior and anomaly detection, leveraging time-series analysis and knowledge graph techniques to enable automated decision-making and event triggering across devices.
 - Integrated a triple store for persistent, queryable storage of IoT-generated knowledge, facilitating advanced analytics and semantic reasoning.
 - Architected a scalable, reproducible environment for collaborative experimentation, supporting both research and production-grade AI/ML workflows.
-- Led the development of a demo for the HedgeIoT conference, showcasing integration of diverse IoT devices and machine learning algorithms using TNO's knowledge network, with real-time data visualization via Grafana dashboards.
+- Led the development of a demo for the HedgeIoT conference, showcasing integration of diverse IoT devices and machine learning algorithms using TNO's knowledge network, with real-time data visualization via [Grafana dashboard](http://dashboard.hedge-iot.labs.vu.nl/grafana) and a custom [JupyterHub](http://jupyterhub.hedge-iot.labs.vu.nl/jh) deployed on VU servers for real-time data integration.

 ### Web Crawler for Dutch News Archives
 **Institution:** **University of Amsterdam**